Whatsapp Icon

 Environmental Cleanliness

 Keeping the living environment clean plays a vital role in preventing infections.
 Regularly cleaning and disinfecting high-touch surfaces such as door handles, remote controls, and mobile phones can help reduce the spread of germs.
-Its also advisable for neutropenic patients to avoid areas that are dusty or moldy, as these can be breeding grounds for harmful pathogens.
+It is also advisable for neutropenic patients to avoid areas that are dusty or mouldy, as these can be breeding grounds for harmful pathogens.
 When it comes to laundry, wash bedding, towels, and clothes in hot water and detergent, and ensure they are thoroughly dried.

 Nutritional Care